 Do I need to have something installed on my laptop?

-What is the format of the workshop?
 What if I have trouble keeping up?

 You will work in a small group of just 2 to 3 attendees.
 A coach will be assigned to each group, and your coach will work closely with you throughout the day to help with any problems that you may have.
 You will work at your own pace, assisted by your coach, so you don't need to worry about keeping up with the entire workshop.